Maya – The Illusion of “Self” Part 3: The Nature of Reality

 Let’s see if we can deconstruct the hyper-fixation on our body and what most of us think of as being “US.”

 Our body is a very sophisticated technology with an intelligence completely separate from our cognitive awareness of it.
 Every atom in our body is borrowed from the Earth to build every cell, every organ, and every tissue in our body possesses an intelligence, a software so to speak, that is performing an unimaginable number of very complex processes and activities that we are completely unaware of.
 We delude ourselves in thinking, we’re running the machine; it’s running itself independent of any and all cognitive awareness on our part.

 When we are born, what is the very first thing we do?
 We inhale.
-We enter “the physical plane” by inhaling it.
+We enter “the physical dimension or physical plane” by inhaling it.
 And, when we die?
 What is the last thing we do?
 We take our last breath.
 We “release ourselves from the physical plane” by exhaling it.
 Only breath keeps us tied into these bodies of ours.

 Every breath in between the book ends we call birth and dying, contains both life and death.
-We inhale the life-giving properties of oxygen, O2, and exhale toxic carbon dioxide, CO2, which is fatal in elevated doses; so much so, that contrary to popular belief, our rate of breathing is not based on our body’s need for O2 but rather the body’s need to rid itself of CO2 in our bloodstream.
+We inhale the life-giving properties of oxygen, O2, and exhale toxic carbon dioxide, CO2, which is fatal in slightly elevated doses; so much so, that contrary to popular belief, our rate of breathing is not based on our body’s need for O2 but rather the body’s need to rid itself of CO2 in our bloodstream.
 This is why when you exercise there is a more laborious, forced nature to your exhaling than there is to the effort of inhaling.

-Once here, in the physical plane, we (that is to say, our bodies), exist along a continuum between the life and death of our “body,” but not of “ourselves.”
+Once here, in the physical plane, we (that is to say, our bodies), exist along a continuum between the life and death of our “body,” – not “ourselves.”
 In any given moment, our body exists only as a ratio of percentages that include life and death, as we move along this continuum between birth and the demise of our physical body.